*This post may contain affiliate links. Please read our disclosure policy for more info.

 Once you have guest privileges, you have unlimited stays on private property.
 Some RVers have used this website to camp their way across the United States!

 Boondockers Welcome is incredibly affordable.
-It’s just $30 for a year, or $75 for three years.
-Imagine how much you’ll save avoiding those RV campgrounds.
+It’s just $50 for a year!
+Imagine how much you’ll save with cheap RV camping rather than staying at those expensive RV campgrounds.

-How to book a free RV campsite with Boondockers Welcome
+How to book an RV campsite with Boondockers Welcome

 Keep in mind some homeowners cannot accommodate long RVs.
 Make sure your RV fits the property before sending a message to the host.